evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 You can customize the choice of Panels and Tabs for your Project – this is just an example.

-If you navigate to the "Reports" or "Test Suites" section using the left menu, you can also see individual snapshots.
+You can also see individual snapshots if you navigate to the "Reports" or "Test Suites" section using the left menu.
 They display the performance on a given day and act as a data source for the monitoring panels.

 Now, let's see how you can create something similar for your dataset!

-# Add a new project
+# Add a new Project

 You'll use a toy dataset to mimic a production ML model.
 You'll follow these steps:
 * Prepare a tabular dataset.